-Our Charity of the Year will continue to be the Great North Air Ambulance Service until their key fund-raising 'Air Angels' ball on the 15th June, at which event, Tricia will present them with a cheque for the total amount that we have raised for them - and our target is £10,000!
+Our Charity of the Year was the Great North Air Ambulance Service until their key fund-raising 'Air Angels' ball on the 15th June, at which event, Tricia presented them with a cheque for the total amount that we had raised for them at that time - £10,182!

-In May Tricia is delighted to support and is very much looking forward to Hexham Orpheus Choir & Orchestra’s performance of Tippett’s A Child of our Time, with Verdi’s Overture – The Force of Destiny.
-This concert in Hexham Abbey on the evening of Saturday 11th May features Tricia’s long-standing friends, renowned soloist Graeme Danby (Bass) and Valerie Reid (Alto), with Rachel Dyson (Soprano) and Austin Gunn (Tenor) and a full orchestra.
-Tickets available at Cogito Books in Hexham or online at: hexhamorpheus.brownpapertickets.com
+In May Tricia was delighted to support and very much enjoyed Hexham Orpheus Choir & Orchestra’s performance of Tippett’s A Child of our Time, with Verdi’s Overture – The Force of Destiny.
+This concert in Hexham Abbey on the evening of Saturday 11th May featured Tricia’s long-standing friends, renowned soloist Graeme Danby (Bass) and Valerie Reid (Alto), with Rachel Dyson (Soprano) and Austin Gunn (Tenor) and a full orchestra.

-On the evening of 21st May at The Sage Gateshead, we are proud to sponsor a concert with world-renowned pianist Janina Fialkowska in aid of The British Red Cross.
-This will include pieces by Mozart, Fauré, Debussy, Ravel and Chopin.
+On the evening of 21st May at The Sage Gateshead, we were proud to sponsor a wonderful concert with world-renowned pianist Janina Fialkowska in aid of The British Red Cross.
+This included pieces by Mozart, Fauré, Debussy, Ravel and Chopin.
 Fialkowska’s Polish family were saved from starvation and able to survive World War 1 because of their Red Cross food parcels, so there is a very special place in her heart for this wonderful organisation.
-Tickets available online at www.thesagegateshead.org

 Also supporting The British Red Cross, on Saturday 29th June, Regents Opera Company will present Tosca in the Grand Hall of Kirklinton Hall and Gardens.
 You can picnic under gazebos on the Rose Terrace, enjoy fizz from the Champagne Bar, or stroll in the wonderful grounds of the Hall before the opera, for which the dress code is strictly black tie – our northern take on Glyndebourne!
 There will be a raffle in the interval.
 For more details, or to book a ticket for this unique event, please email Lisa on email@example.com, or call 01228 231045.